Dr Stevens explains factors relating to familial skin cancers and the importance of seeking advice on changing moles.

-- Digital Mole Mapping – Specialist equipment uses a form of microscopic digital photography, to record and compare mole patterns over time.
-Popular with all patients, not least those with familial factors, or many moles: Mole Mapping →
+- Digital Mole Mapping – Specialist equipment uses a form of high definition photography, to record and compare mole patterns over time.
+Popular with all patients, not least those with familial factors, or a larger number of moles: Mole Mapping →

 - Annual Skin Cancer Checks – There is no national screening programme partly due to their being no instant test.
 The best way to monitor your skin for many conditions is a visual inspection by an experienced specialist: Annual Skin Checks →